qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 ## Macroboard Layer
 * Right control exchanged with function shift key.
-* Escape is a pure escape which can be shifted.
+* Escape is a one shot sticky control alt shift.
+* Tab is a one shot sticky control alt.
+* Caps lock is a one shot sticky control shift.
 * All modifiers are one shot sticky.
 * Function shift is a toggle to the shifted layer.
 * F1 to F12 form top row numbers and minus/equals.